The pancreas is a V-shaped gland located between the stomach and the duodenum (small intestine). The 2 main functions of a pancreas are:

 How is pancreatitis diagnosed?

-Besides obtaining a complete history and performing a thorough physical exam, the tests your vet may run include the following:
+Besides obtaining a complete history and performing a thorough physical exam, the tests your vet may run include:

 - complete blood count